Should you take daily baby aspirin to prevent a heart attack or stroke?

 What should people over age 60 do if they’re confused about baby aspirin?

-If you are in good health and have no history of cardiovascular disease, you should not start taking a daily low-dose or baby aspirin without consulting with your primary care provider.
+If you are in good health and have no history of cardiovascular disease, you should not start taking a daily low-dose or baby aspirin without consulting your primary care provider.

 If I should not be taking baby aspirin, but previously started doing so, is it safe to stop suddenly?

 Yes.
-Unlike some medications which you should not stop taking abruptly, it is safe to stop taking low-dose aspirin without weaning off of it.
+Unlike some medications, which you should not stop taking abruptly, it is safe to stop taking low-dose aspirin without weaning off of it.

 “If you are someone who should stop taking a daily low-dose aspirin, then you can stop it without weaning,” Simon said.